 6. Pinterest – Communicate visually.

 Main rule of thumb - Be where your customers/clients are.
-It's another way to let them know you are there.
+Talk with them.